top of page

 How we helped

-Little Blue Research carried out a review of a large database of impact claims made by a a selection of certifiers from publicly available sources to evaluate the specificity, relevance and validity of impact claims and how these were supported by publicly available evidence.
+Little Blue Research carried out a review of a large database of impact claims made by a selection of certifiers from publicly available sources to evaluate the specificity, relevance and validity of impact claims and how these were supported by publicly available evidence.

 Client description